andreas-schoch/react-dictionary-managment-app/README.md

     processing such a dictionary).
 -   Persisting dictionaries with validation errors for future editing

-### A Dictionary is only Valid when...:
+### A Dictionary is valid if none of the following problems occur:

--   ...it has no identical key/Value Pairs.
+-   **Duplicates**: Duplicate Domain - Range pairs: Two rows in the dictionary map to the same value, simply resulting in duplicate content.
--   ...it has unique keys.
+-   **Forks**: Duplicate Domains with different Ranges: Two rows in the dictionary map to different values, resulting in an ambiguous transformation.
--   ...there are no loops/cycles where keys and values point to each other
+-   **Cycles**: Two or more rows in a dictionary result in cycles, resulting in a never-ending transformation.
--   ...the value of a member is not a key in another place
+-   **Chains**: A chain structure in the dictionary (a value in Range column also appears in Domain column of another entry), resulting in inconsistent transformation.